NSHipster/articles/2019-11-19-keyvaluepairs.md

 Though,
-if you just want to iterate over each key-value pair, it's conformance to `Sequence` means that you can pass it directly to a `for-in` loop:
+if you just want to iterate over each key-value pair, its conformance to `Sequence` means that you can pass it directly to a `for-in` loop:

 ```swift
 for (key, value) in pairs {